changetocoding/Csharp2023even/Assignment02-Phonebook.md

 You should create a command line phone book application that must:
 1. Have an option to add a name and an *11* digit number.
 The number may begin with a 0.
 Here is an example input/output from the console.
-First line is the user input, second line is the system response
+First line is the user input, second line is the system response:
 ```
 STORE david 07900001234
 OK